stevedonovan/Lake/doc/index.md

     lc = lua.group{src='test/*'}
     default(lc)

 (Note that `group` returns a _rule_ populated with targets, not a target itself.
-So for this to work properly you need to make a target that depends on this group of targets.)
+So for this to work properly you need to make a target that depends on this group of targets - hence `default`)

-So at a miminum, `lake` needs to know the input and output extensions and the command for converting the input into the output - which is precisely what defines a rule.
+So at a miminum, Lake needs to know the input and output extensions and the command for converting the input into the output - which is precisely what defines a rule.
 But doing it this way makes some standard features automatically available, like specifying `odir` for the output directory, `exclude` to exclude files from `src` and `recurse` to find files in a directory tree.

 A common strategy with new (or specialized) languages is to use C as an intermediate 'high-level assembler'.
 Say we have a new language T, and it compiles to C.

     T = {ext='.t',obj_ext='.c'}
     T.compile = 'tc $(INPUT)'